Interviews

 3. Tip for tomorrow

 Just do it.
-The only thing in life that is rocket science is – believe it or not – rocket science.
-Even brain surgery isn’t rocket science (it’s brain surgery).
-Everything else you can do – just believe in yourself.
+The only thing in life that is rocket science is - believe it or not - rocket science.
+Even brain surgery isn't rocket science (it's brain surgery).
+Everything else you can do - just believe in yourself.
 How do you know what your strengths are?
-Ask people you trust and look at what you’ve achieved in your career.
-Previous performance is a good indicator of future behaviours.
+Ask people you trust and look at what you've achieved in your career.
+Previous performance is a good indicator of future behaviour.